- 1 hr ago Daily Horoscope: 25 May 2020

 Ugadi is also known as "Yugadi" and "Samvatsaradi".
 The festival marks the start of a new year and the beginning of the spring season.
 The day is important for all the people who live in the area that falls in between the Vindhya and Kaveri rivers.
 The people in this area follow the lunar calendar of south India.
 The people of Andhra Pradesh, Telangana, Maharashtra, Karnataka and Goa are the ones who celebrate Ugadi with much pomp and show.

 The other states also celebrate this day, but by different names.
 When the people of Andhra Pradesh, Telengana and Karnataka call the festival as Ugadi or Yugadi, the Marathi people know the festival as Gudi Padwa.
 The Marvadi community of Rajasthan calls the festival Thapna.
+This year the festival will be celebrated on 25 March.

 Also Read: Ways to celebrate the Ugadi festival